 By Dr S.S.
 Gill

-The visual impact of glaucoma in the world today is severe enough for The World Glaucoma Association (WGA) and the World Glaucoma Patient Association (WGPA) to work jointly in an effort to increase global awareness of this “Sneak Thief of Sight” by starting on the ‘B-I-G – Beat Invisible Glaucoma’ campaign between March 6 to 12 this year.
+The World Glaucoma Association (WGA) and the World Glaucoma Patient Association (WGPA) have merged in its efforts to increase global awareness of this “Sneak Thief of Sight” by starting on the ‘B-I-G – Beat Invisible Glaucoma’ campaign between March 11 to 17.

 Worldwide, glaucoma is the second leading cause of blindness after cataracts.
 Glaucoma affects one in 200 people aged fifty and younger, and one in 10 over the age of eighty.
 As many as 6 million people are blind in both eyes from glaucoma today.
 Most of these people were once unaware they had this disease until they lost significant vision in one or both eyes.

-One reason why a person may not realise that he or she is losing vision is because the vision loss involves the peripheral part of a person’s vision.
-The peripheral vision loss goes unnoticed by the patient until the very late stage when the central vision starts being affected.
+A person may not realise that he or she is losing vision because the gradual vision loss involves the peripheral part of a person’s vision which often goes unnoticed until the very late stage when the central vision starts being affected.
 Rarely, in some patients there may be symptoms of slight eye discomfort, mild headache and haloes around lights.
-Any person who is 40 years and above should go for glaucoma screening, especially if you have a family history of glaucoma.
+Everyone who is 40 years and above should go for glaucoma screening, especially if you have a family history of glaucoma.
 Don’t wait for vision problems before you do.
 It may be too late.